 The e.i.r.p. used is the one as defined in the ECC/DEC/(06)07 [2] at 3000 m.

-Table 10 provides the result for the scenario 4.
+Impact of the UMTS connectivity to the ground network

-Table 10
+Table 10 below provides the impact of UMTS connectivity system onboard aircraft to the ground network.